bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     cases possible.

 However, the intuition of this view of probability breaks down when we want to do more complex reasoning.
-After learning probably from the lens of coins, dice and urns full of red and white balls, I still didn't feel that I had have a strong grasp about how to apply it to other situations -- especially ones where it was difficult or too abstract to apply the idea of *"a fraction
+After learning probability from the lens of coins, dice and urns full of red and white balls, I still didn't feel that I had have a strong grasp about how to apply it to other situations -- especially ones where it was difficult or too abstract to apply the idea of *"a fraction